Corporate Governance

 • Evaluation of the effectiveness of the Board of Directors

-• Executive personnel and officer remuneration
+• Executive appointments/personnel matters and remuneration

 Compliance and risk management-related

-• Operation of the internal control system
+• Operational status of the internal control system

 Finance, investment, and loan-related

-• Repurchase and cancellation of treasury stock
+• Acquisition and cancellation of treasury shares; establishment of a retirement benefit trust

 Basic Policy on Officer Remuneration and Composition of Officer Remuneration